charguer/cfml/README.md

 Copy the folder 'examples/tutorial' into 'examples/mydev'.
 Rename the file, and commit the files into a git branch of your own.
 Then, process the ML files, and play the Coq files interactively in your IDE just like those from the tutorial.

 ```
    ./make.sh
 ```

-# References
+# Documentation

+The file `CHEATSHEET.md` provides a summary of the tactics and notation.

+The file `lib/coq/WPTactics.v` contains the detailed documentation for all the tactics.

+The file `generator/README.md` contains documentation for the characteristic formula generator.

 The construction of CFML 2.0 is described in this manuscript: https://www.chargueraud.org/research/2023/hdr/chargueraud-hdr.pdf

 Besides, the core of CFML 2.0 is described in the all-in-Coq course:
 [Foundations of Separation Logic](https://softwarefoundations.cis.upenn.edu/slf-current/index.html)